-- 2.1 The total estimated cost of the Project is Four Hundred Seventy-Six Thousand Dollars (\$476,000) ("Project Cost").
-The County agrees to provide the Agency up to, but no more than, Four Hundred Seventy-Six Thousand Dollars (\$476,000) in CDBG Funds towards the land acquisition stipulated by the Project.
+2.1 The total estimated cost of the Project is Four Hundred Seventy Thousand, Nine Hundred Seventy-Five Dollars (\$470,975) ("Project Cost").
+The County agrees to provide the Agency up to, but no more than, Four Hundred Seventy Thousand, Nine Hundred Seventy-Five Dollars (\$470,975) in CDBG Funds towards the construction cost for the Project.
 Payment of estimated Project Cost by the County shall be subject to the terms and conditions set forth herein, and in accordance with applicable federal requirements and the Agency's proposed budget, a copy of which is attached hereto and incorporated by this reference as Exhibit "C" ("Project Budget").
 The parties agree that the County shall have the sole authority and discretion in determining the final amount to be expended by the County for the Project.
-Any additional costs incurred by the Agency associated with the completion of the Project shall be the sole responsibility of the Agency. - 2.2 Upon written consent of the Program Administrator, the Agency may modify the Project Budget, provided, however, that the total County contribution shall not exceed the currently proposed Four Hundred Seventy-Six Thousand Dollars (\$476,000) limit without a written amendment to this Agreement which shall be executed by both parties. - 2.3 The Agency acknowledges and agrees that it shall be responsible for any costs associated with the Project exceeding the County's anticipated contribution as set forth herein. - 2.4 The Agency shall maintain sufficient financial resources to meet any expenses incurred during the period of time between the provision of services under this Agreement and payment by the County.
+Any additional costs incurred by the Agency associated with the completion of the Project shall be the sole responsibility of the Agency.

+- 2.2 Upon written consent of the Program Administrator, the Agency may modify the Project Budget, provided, however, that the total County contribution shall not exceed the currently proposed Four Hundred Seventy Thousand, Nine Hundred Seventy-Five Dollars (\$470,975) limit without a written amendment to this Agreement which shall be executed by both parties. - 2.3 The Agency acknowledges and agrees that it shall be responsible for any costs associated with the Project exceeding the County's anticipated contribution as set forth herein. - 2.4 The Agency shall maintain sufficient financial resources to meet any expenses incurred during the period of time between the provision of services under this Agreement and payment by the County.